Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown/README.md

 1. Select **Edit file** from the three dotted **...** menu in the upper right corner of the file view on `index.md`.
 1. On the **Edit file** tab, add a `#`, followed by a **space**, before any content you like to make it an H1 Header.
 You can add more headers, using one to six `#` characters followed by a **space**.
 1. Above your new content, click **Preview**.
-1. At the bottom of the page, type a short, meaningful commit message that describes the change you made to the file.
+1. Type a short, meaningful commit message that describes the change you made to the file.
+1. Select Commit directly to the start-markdown branch.
 1. Click **Commit changes**.
 1. Wait about 20 seconds then refresh this page for the next step.